Kanvas

 Disable Kanvas

-To disable Kanvas and use standard Gradio image handling, set:
+To disable Kanvas and use standard Gradio image handling:

 SD_DISABLE_KANVAS=true